Ascot Gold Cup Preview, Tips, Runners & Trends (Royal Ascot)

 • 2021: Winner in 4 (5,6) [12 Runners]

 The course which has produced the most winners of the Ascot Gold Cup is Leopardstown; there have been a total of 5 winners of this race who ran at Leopardstown last time out.
-The next best course, which has produced the second most winners, is Navan; there have been a total of 3 winners of this race who ran at Navan last time out.
+The next best courses, which have produced the second most winners, are Sandown and Navan; there have been a total of 3 winners from each of those courses.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Ascot Gold Cup: